vk8459698/Mem0-AI/README.md

 ## The Mechanics of Memory Grounding

-I've found that effective grounded memory systems operate on a few core principles that dramatically reduce hallucinations.
+I've found that effective grounded memory systems operate on three core principles that dramatically reduce hallucinations.

 ### Principle 1: Explicit Source Attribution